Fiona Sampson

 Fiona Ruth Sampson (born 1963) is a British poet, literary biographer, writer on ecology, editor, translator and scholar.
 She was appointed an MBE for services to literature in 2017.

 Early life

 Sampson was born in London, England, and was raised in the West Country.
+She was adopted as a baby.

 Education

 Sampson was educated at the Royal Academy of Music and then studied at Oxford University, where she won the Newdigate Prize.
 She gained a PhD in the philosophy of language from Radboud University Nijmegen in the Netherlands.

 Career

 Sampson is currently Senior Research Fellow at Harris Manchester College, University of Oxford, and Emeritus Professor of the University of Roehampton.

 Poetry

 Sampson has been publishing poetry since 1996 and some of her earlier work is held at The Poetry Archive.
 Her work has been translated into several languages and her own translations include the work of Jaan Kaplinski and Amir Or.
 Her themes include ontology, metaphysics and ecology.
 Her first full collection, Folding the Real, was published in 2001 and was followed by The Distance Between Us (2005), a novel in verse.
 Her poem "Trumpeldor Beach" was shortlisted for the 2006 Forward Prize.
 Her later poetry collections include Common Prayer (2007; shortlisted for the T. S. Eliot Prize), Rough Music (2010; shortlisted for both the T. S. Eliot Prize and the Forward Poetry Prize), and Coleshill (2013).
 Her eighth collection, Come Down (2019) won the poetry section of the Wales Book of the Year.

 From 2005 to 2012, Sampson was the editor of Poetry Review, the oldest and most widely read poetry journal in the UK.
 She was the first woman editor of the journal since Muriel Spark (1947–49).
 During this time, Sampson published a critical anthology A Century of Poetry Review (Carcanet, 2009), a writing manual Poetry Writing: The Expert Guide (2009), a volume of lectures, Music Lessons, and Beyond the Lyric: A Map of Contemporary British Poetry (Penguin Random House, 2012), a study of the poetry mainstream in the late 20th century.

 In 2013, Sampson became Professor of Poetry at the University of Roehampton and director of the Roehampton Poetry Centre.
 She created the Roehampton Prize for Poetry and chaired the judges in 2015 and 2017.
 Here she founded Poem, a quarterly international review.
 Nineteen issues were published between 2013 and 2018.
 The centre, along with Roehampton's Creative Writing programme, was closed in 2022.